The boutique island of Milos is largely untouched and boasts one of the most spectacular coastlines of all the islands.by Bec 30 August 2017

 Everyone else tentatively pursed their lips against the plastic rim and sipped the potent and fiery drink in response.
 I winced at the taste and couldn’t quite smash it back as well as Maria.

-I smiled at her vivacity and watched the port of Adamas come closer against the orange hue of the setting sun.
+I smiled at her vivacity and watched the port of Adamas come closer against the orange hue of the setting sun, as our Sailing Milos Island adventure came to a close.

 If you have more than a day on this spectacular island, see our itinerary for more adventures.